Isotropy statistics of CMB hot and cold spots: Application on Foreground Minimized CMB maps

-We utilise low resolution maps (at HEALPix $n_{side}=16$) for both observed CMB data and for $10^4$ pure CMB realisations which were obtained using the $\Lambda CDM$ concordance model, best fitted to Planck 2018 data \citep{refId0}.
 We exclude multipoles $\ell=0,1$ from our analysis since these correspond respectively, to the monopole of uniform CMB temperature \citep{Fixsen_2009} and the dipole due to our motion relative to the CMB rest frame \citep{Bucher:2015eia}.
-We neglect noise in the analysis, as it is expected to be insignificant for the low multipole range ($\ell\in [2,32]$) maps analysed here \citep{Tegmark_2000}, as these correspond to large angular scales.
+We neglect noise in the analysis, as it is expected to be insignificant for the low multipole range maps analysed here \citep{Tegmark_2000}, as these correspond to large angular scales.
 We utilise the F90 facility `hotspot' of HEALPix for finding the hot and cold spots for simulated as well as observed CMB maps.

-We compute the values of the estimators (section \ref{estim}), denoted by $x$, say, for the observed full or partial sky CMB maps and for $10^4$ simulated full or partial sky pure CMB maps.
-The fraction $P^t(x)$ for each observed data map can be calculated by counting the number of simulations which have a value of $x_{sim}$ greater than that from observed data ($x_{data}$) and dividing the same by the total number of simulations.
+We compute the values of the shape and strength parameters, denoted by $x$ for each of the observed and simulated maps.
+Then the fraction $P^t(x)$ for each observed data map can be calculated by counting the number of simulations which have a value of $x_{sim}$ greater than that from observed data ($x_{data}$) and dividing the same by the total number of simulations.
 Conventionally, $x_{data}$ for which $P^t(x)$ are found outside the confidence interval bounded by the probability values $0.05$ and $0.95$ are considered unlikely relative to pure CMB realisations.
 Thus for $P^t(x)<5\%$, this would imply that $x_{data}$ is unusually high, whereas $x_{data}$ becomes unusually low for $P^t(x)>95\%$.

-In the following sections \ref{sans_gal} and \ref{partial}, we describe the observed CMB maps and masks used for the analysis.
+In the following Sections \ref{sans_gal} and \ref{partial}, we describe the observed CMB maps and masks used for the analysis.
 We first choose to include the galactic region in the analysis along with the other parts of the sky.
 In this case, our study concerns two cases.
 First we use the entire sky and secondly we exclude only the region corresponding to the non-Gaussian cold-spot (NGCS).
 Thereafter, we exclude the galactic regions from the analysis.
 The inclusion and exclusion of the galactic regions in two different analyses help us understand effects of any (minor) residual foregrounds that may be present in the galactic regions even after performing foreground minimization.
-We present the results for isotropy statistics in section \ref{results}.
+We present the results for isotropy statistics in Section \ref{results}.